painting a room

 applying overhanging tape to skirting

-You don’t need to completely cover skirting with tape when a single strip of overhanging painter’s tape will catch all roller and brush splatters.
+You don’t need to completely cover skirting with tape when a single strip of overhanging painter’s tape will catch all roller and paintbrush splatters.
 Here are some key points to remember:

 • Use 24mm or 36mm painter’s tape for narrow skirting and 48mm for wider skirting.

-• Painters’ tape does NOT stick well to dirty surfaces, so make sure you clean your trim well before applying the tape.
+• Painter’s tape does NOT stick well to dirty surfaces, so ensure you clean your trim before applying the tape.

 • Firmly push the tape down by running a metal putty knife over it.
-This will minimize paint seepage under the tape.
+This approach minimizes paint seepage under the tape.

 15. Protect Carpet when Painting Skirting